ukparliament/weeknotes.data-search/2018/19/index.md

 Our Liz, [Sara](https://twitter.com/sarafreis), Matt R, Dan, Matthieu, Aidan and Raphael had a call with David Sullivan from the [ONS](https://www.ons.gov.uk/).
 Davis talked about his work on training a machine learning algorithm to link keywords through [dimensional vectors](https://en.wikipedia.org/wiki/Dimensionality_reduction).
 Or, to put it another way, augmenting the ONS search with additional keywords so that relevant content is returned, without exact word matching.
 Apparently people search for murder instead of homicide.
 Who knew?
 It's good work with some interesting data to be shared.

-Michael went along to a meeting with the [Statutory Instrument](https://en.wikipedia.org/wiki/Statutory_instrument_(UK)) product team and Claire Harvey from [the National Archive](http://www.nationalarchives.gov.uk/) to chat about assorted flows for SI data.
+Michael went along to a meeting with the [Statutory Instrument](https://en.wikipedia.org/wiki/Statutory_instrument_(UK)) product team and Claire Harvey from [the National Archives](http://www.nationalarchives.gov.uk/) to chat about assorted flows for SI data.
 Some talk of interlinking Parliament pages with [legislation.gov.uk](http://www.legislation.gov.uk/) pages happened.

-On Thursday there was another meeting with National Archive, [GDS](https://gds.blog.gov.uk/) and assorted government department people, also on the subject of SIs.
+On Thursday there was another meeting with the National Archives, [GDS](https://gds.blog.gov.uk/) and assorted government department people, also on the subject of SIs.
 Jane, Jack, [Jen](https://twitter.com/benwoodhams), Janya and Jichael went along.
 Jenna and James were elsewhere.
 Much paper was handed out.
 There were agenda items.
 Like a proper grown up meeting.
 More talk of interlinking happened.

 ### Domain modelling